julkue/wabp/README.md

 "css" with your "app.css" inside.
 If you have not disabled livereload, it will track any changes in your application and re-compile on file changes.
 Cool, isn't it?
 On top, it allows you to generate [sprites](http://www.w3schools.com/css/css_image_sprites.asp).
-You can use for example retina sprites with:
+You can use for example retina sprites (@2x) inside an SCSS file with:

 ```scss
 @include retina-sprite($my-icon);